 40-Question Management Consulting Evaluation Checklist

-Rate consulting proposals on team commitment, scope controls, and outcome accountability.
-Prevent bait-and-switch staffing and surprise budget increases.
+Score consulting proposals on team commitment, scope discipline, and outcome accountability.
+Surface staffing substitution patterns and the implementation gap before you sign.

 Scoring Framework